aws-samples/amazon-connect-callback-helper/README.md

 ### Step Functions

-- CBHelperdial: Provides the dialing functionality.
+- CBHelperdial: Provides the dialing functionality to place scheduled calls.
+The implemented logic checks for available agents before starting the voice call.

 ### DynamoDB tables
 - scheduledCalls: Dialing list for the contacts.